yd776/2_broke_codes/README.md

 As shown below in the image our data set has been formed for patient namit and his data is stored as given below.

-The last page is implemented using HTML and given as datapage.html in our repo.

 ![](4.jpeg)